LONDON WEDDING PHOTOGRAPHY

 If there is a London wedding venue that is famous amongst wedding photographers and on the 'to-do' list, it has to be The Asylum Chapel in South-East London.
 A grade II listed early nineteenth chapel that is now an event space in Peckham.
 Now it's just for ceremonies, rather than receptions but what a unique space for a wedding ceremony!
 A chapel that was bombed in WWII and it is that scarring that gives it so much of it's character now.
 It works as a space, even on a cold, wet November, as below.

-Asylum Chapel
+Asylum Chapel in Peckham

 Lord's Cricket Ground

-If you are looking for truly unique, for your London wedding venue – how about the home of world cricket.
-Lord's Cricket ground.
+If you are looking for truly unique, for your London wedding venue – how about the home of world cricket?
+Lord’s Cricket ground.
 Getting ready in the England team dressing room (very spartan).
 A wedding ceremony in the Long Room.
 Confetti on the steps out to the pitch.
 Leisurely drinks on the top tier of the Pavilion, with a great view of the ground.
 Then eventually back down to dinner and speeches, back in the Long Room.
 If you like cricket?

 Lord's wedding